Essential skills for Learning

 Essential skills are just what they say: Essential.

-• Essential for learning.
+Essential for learning.
 Essential Skills for Learning are essential for your child’s learning success.
-As defined in this website, Essential Skills are those skills that are taught in preschool and extending up to middle school.
-Essential skills are typically mastered before your child reaches middle school.
+As defined in this website, Essential Skills are those skills that are taught starting in preschool and extending up to middle school.
 The absence or limited development of Essential Skills usually helps explain why some learners struggle to learn.
+If your child can master all of the Essential Skills of this Website

-• Essential for communication and planning.
-Essential Skills allow for better communication between you and your child, and between you and the professionals involved in your child’s care.
+Essential for communication and planning.
+Essential Skills allow for better communication: Between you and your child; between your child and their professionals; and between your child’s professionals and you.
 By using the terms presented in this website, you can build consensus with your child’s therapists and school team about what skills need to be targeted in your child’s therapeutic program or in your child’s IEP.
 Each one of your child’s educational and clinical providers need to know about Essential Skills, and agree upon the Essential skills that may need remediation or specialized instruction.
 If you don’t all agree about the Essential Skills that are missing or under-developed in your child, it will be harder to identify remediation strategies and to work as a team.

 Abilities or skills?

-• Sometimes, your child might not fully master all of the Essential Skills outlined in this website.
+Sometimes, your child might not fully master all of the Essential Skills described in this website.
 There can be more than one reason for this.
 Focus on the skills that your child can master.
 When your child cannot master Essential Skills, they can still develop their abilities.

-• Abilities are those skills that become possible with the right supports.
+Abilities are those skills that become possible with the right supports.
 For example, some children might not be able to speak, but they may develop the ability to use a visual communication system.
 Some children may not be able to walk, but they may be able to develop the ability to walk with a cane, walk with a walker, or move about in a wheelchair.
-Still other children may not be able to focus their attention successfully, but can focus successfully when provided support using a medication.
-Those children can also be taught compensatory strategies, such as using the right strategies or physical supports to be able to participate in their community successfully.
-Just like Essential skills support your child’s independence and successful participation, so too can your child’s abilities.
+Still other children may not be able to focus their attention successfully, but can focus successfully when provided with extra adult supervision.

 BEGIN YOUR JOURNEY